Bio

 Megan Levad Beisner is the author of Why We Live in the Dark Ages, the first selection in Tavern Books' Wrolstad Contemporary Poetry Series, and What Have I to Say to You, published by Tavern in 2018.
 Her writing has been praised as “surprising,” “vivid, imposing,” (San Francisco Chronicle), “exquisite” (Bombay Gin), and “odd, darkly funny, very smart” (Portland Mercury).
 The Paris Review wrote that What Have I to Say to You is not only full of “memorable lines and bold vision,” but is “one of the best poetry books of the last fifteen years.”

 Born and raised in rural Iowa, Meg earned her BA in English from The University of Iowa and her MFA in poetry from the University of Michigan.
-She is a founding editor of Public School Poetry who has lived and taught at the public universities in Ann Arbor, San Francisco, and Los Alamos, and is now based in rural California, where she teaches writing, ethics, and social justice for Boise State University from her home with her husband and son near Yosemite National Park.
+She is a founding editor of Public School Poetry who has lived and taught at the public universities in Ann Arbor, San Francisco, and Los Alamos, and is now based in rural California.
+There, Meg creates literary programming for the public library, hosts readings for the county arts council, and teaches ethics and justice for Boise State University from her home with her husband and son near Yosemite National Park.